Measure-theoretic metric mean dimension: Introduction

+We remark that Theorems \ref{thm 1.2} and \ref{thm 1.3} are also valid for lower metric mean dimension of $X$.
+Besides, we would like to mention that Gutman and \'Spiewak in \cite[Problem 3]{gs20} posed a question whether variational principles hold for Brin-Katok $\epsilon$-entropy or not.
+Later, by means of some local variational principles established in local entropy theory, Shi \cite[Theorem 5.2]{shi} gave an affirmative answer for lower Brin-Katok $\epsilon$-entropy $\overline{h}_\mu^{BK}(T,\epsilon)$, and asked the same question \cite[Problem 1]{shi} for upper Brin-Katok $\epsilon$-entropy $\underline{h}_\mu^{BK}(T,\epsilon)$.
+Theorem \ref{thm 1.3} at least tells us the partial answer, which holds for any dynamical systems in terms of Borel probability measures.
+There also exists some certain infinite entropy systems, for instance, the system $([0.1]^{\mathbb{Z}},\sigma)$ with the left shift $\sigma$ on the unit cube $[0.1]^{\mathbb{Z}}$, the answer is positive.
+However, how to verify that the supremum of the variational principle can take the set of all ergodic measures for any TDS is still an open problem.

 The rest of this paper is organized as follows.
 In section 2, we recall the definitions of metric mean dimensions and collect several types of measure-theoretic $\epsilon$-entropies.
-In section 3, we prove Theorem 1.1.
-In section 4, we give some applications of Theorem 1.1.
+In section 3, we prove Theorems \ref{thm 1.1}, \ref{thm 1.2} and \ref{thm 1.3}.
+In section 4, we give some applications of Theorem \ref{thm 1.1}.
+In section 5, we present some open question suggested by our main results.